goanywhere/rex/README.md

 <img alt="wrk" src="https://raw.githubusercontent.com/goanywhere/rex/assets/images/wrk.png">

+## Intro

+Nah, not another **Web Framework**, we have that enough.The more we spend on [Go](http://golang.org/), the more clearly we realize that most lightweight, pure-stdlib conventions really do scale to large groups of developers and diverse project ecosystems.
+You absolutely don’t need a *Web Framework* like you normally do in other languages, simply because your code base has grown beyond a certain size.
+Or you believe it might grow beyond a certain size!
+You truly ain’t gonna need it.
+What we really need is just a suitable routing system, along with some common toolkits for web development, the standard idioms and practices will continue to function beautifully at scale.

 ## Getting Started

 Install the package, along with executable binary helper (**go 1.4** and greater is required):